wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     Schedule 2 Part 1 clause 1 **Methcathinone**: inserted, on 30 May 2003, by [clause 5(1)][216] of the Misuse of Drugs (Changes to Controlled Drugs) Order 2003 (SR 2003/47).

-    Schedule 2 Part 1 clause 1 **Tetrahydrocannabinols**: added, on 2 September 1996, by section 7(1) of the Misuse of Drugs Amendment Act 1996 (1996 No 133).
+    Schedule 2 Part 1 clause 1 **Tetrahydrocannabinols**: inserted, on 2 September 1996, by section 7(1) of the Misuse of Drugs Amendment Act 1996 (1996 No 133).

 *   2 The isomers of the substances mentioned in clause 1 whenever the existence of such isomers is possible within the specific chemical designation.